simonwh/templio-docs/docs/Layout.md

 The layouts use the same editor as the templates, including live preview.

-All `input data` are available to layouts, just like templates.
+All `input data` and translations are available to layouts, so you can work with them in the exact same way as templates.

 ## Render content within your layout